Find the perfect doorbell that matches your personality

-A doorbell is a device that emits a buzzing, ringing or other type of sound to alert you to the presence of a visitor.
-Recent technology has resulted in a broad selection of doorbells from which to choose, ranging from units with features for people with special needs to models that can be customized to reflect your own unique style and taste.
+While it seems like a fairly simple device, doorbells are available with a broad selection of features to meet any need, ranging from units designed for people with special needs to models that can be customized to reflect your own unique style and taste.
 Most doorbells are available in convenient kits that include all the components you need for fast assembly and easy installation.

-This buying guide will help you understand the different types of doorbells available so you can feel confident you’re selecting the right doorbell for your lifestyle, home and personal taste.
-If you plan to replace your doorbell yourself, follow the step-by-step instructions in our Replacing a Doorbell Project Guide.
+This guide will help you understand the different types of doorbells so you can feel confident that you’re selecting the right doorbell for your lifestyle, home and personal taste.

 Doorbells, also known as door chimes, come in two basic types – wired and wireless.